-6 On 31 August 1994, the Hong Kong Housing Authority and the Government signed a supplemental agreement to the then existing financial arrangements.
+6 On 31 August 1994, the Hong Kong Housing Authority (HA) and the Government signed a supplemental agreement to the then existing financial arrangements.
 The supplemental agreement took effect from 1 October 1994.
 Under the supplemental agreement, part of the government capital investment amounting to \$13,488,797,000 became non-interest-bearing permanent capital.
 The capital injections made previously under the financial arrangements totalling \$10 billion together with the closing balance of \$2,795,588,000 in the Home Ownership Fund making a total of \$12,795,588,000 were converted into a loan capital bearing interest at 5% per annum on the reducing balance.
-The Authority had been repaying this loan capital over 14 years since the quarter ending 31 December 1994.
+HA had been repaying this loan capital over 14 years since the quarter ending 31 December 1994.
 The loan capital was fully repaid in September 2008.

-7 Under the prevailing financial arrangements between the Government and the Authority, the latter shares equally with the Government the overall surplus from the operation of commercial facilities in public rental estates and Home Ownership courts.
-The total receipts from this source in 2017-18 and 2018-19 are expected to be \$714 million and \$705 million respectively.
+7 Under the prevailing financial arrangements between the Government and HA, the latter shares equally with the Government the overall surplus from the operation of commercial facilities in public rental estates and Home Ownership courts.
+The total receipts from this source in 2020-21 and 2021-22 are expected to be \$585 million and \$549 million respectively.